elliottvillars/hdlparse/README.rst

 On Linux systems you may need to install with root privileges using the *sudo* command.

-After a successful install the Hdlparse library will be available.
+After a successful install the hdlparse library will be available.

 Documentation